Are You Allergic to Nickel?

-If earrings make your earlobes itch or your necklace leaves a rash around your neck, you may have a nickel allergy.
-It’s one of the most common skin allergies, in part because nickel is used in everything from jewelry to coins, zippers, and eyeglass frames.
+If earrings make your earlobes itch or your necklace leaves a rash around your neck, you may be allergic to nickel.

 Test and Treatments

-If your skin is cracked or blistered, you should take off any metal jewelry right away and see your doctor for treatment to prevent infection.
+If your skin is cracked or blistered, you should take off any metal jewelry right away and see your doctor for treatment to avoid getting an infection.